swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

   implemented in C as always requiring a fixed address.
 However, you can provide `movesAsLike` to the `like:` version of this attribute to enforce that moving the value will defer its move semantics to the type it's like.
 This makes it suitable for storing such values that are not bitwise-movable.
+Note that the raw storage for this variant must always be properly initialized after initialization because foreign moves will assume an initialized state.

 Using the `@_rawLayout` attribute will suppress the annotated type from being implicitly `Sendable`.
 If the type is safe to access across threads, it